 4) Raksha Bandhan is the same day as Balarama Jayanti

 Another Hindu Holiday that takes place during the full moon of Shravana is Balarama’s appearance day.

-As described in scriptures followed by practitioners of bhakti yoga (yoga of devotion), Lord Balarama is the elder brother of Lord Krishna, who is worshipped as an avatar of Lord Vishnu.
+As described in scriptures followed by practitioners of bhakti yoga (yoga of devotion), Lord Balarama is the elder brother of Lord Krishna, who is worshipped as an avatar of Lord Vishnu in some traditions, and the ultimate form and source of the Divine in others.
 As he is his older brother, and wants nothing more than to serve and make Krishna happy, Balarama is always guiding individuals on their journey to reestablish their forgotten relationship with Krishna.
 In fact, Lord Balarama is commonly depicted with a plough, which represents his role in making the hearts of devotees fertile so the seed of bhakti can blossom.

 Just as a sister ties rakhi on a brother’s wrist on Raksha Bandhan to invoke his protection, devotees pray to Lord Balarama, the original older brother, to protect them from the vices of life, which obstructs the path of bhakti.

 Though observing Raksha Bandhan can be as simple as tying rakhi around someone’s wrist, for those who want to do more, the holiday can be more extravagantly celebrated.

 Before Raksha Bandhan even begins, a sister can get into the mood of the holiday by looking for a particular talisman or amulet she thinks her brother might like.
 Even this simple activity helps to cultivate a consciousness of appreciation for a brother’s unique personality.